bstadie/Stat_415_Spring_2023/homework-1/README.md

 5. Construct conditional probability density plots (or other suitable visualizations) for the numerical variables in the dataset to help understand the relationships between these variables and the target variable, `isFraud`.
 Identify any patterns or trends suggesting a relationship between the numerical variables and fraudulent transactions.

 6. Analyze the relationship between the columns `cardCVV`, `enteredCVV`, and `cardLast4Digits` and the target variable, `isFraud`, using an appropriate visualization (such as a grouped bar chart).
 Discuss the insights gained about the relationship between these variables and credit card fraud.
 Determine if any patterns or trends suggest a relationship between these columns and fraudulent transactions.

-## Modeling

-The goal is to build a predictive model to determine whether a given transaction will be fraudulent or not (`isFraud`).

-1. Discuss the metric(s) you plan to use for evaluating the performance of your predictive model and explain your choice of these metric(s).
-Consider factors such as the nature of the problem, the class imbalance, and the importance of false positives or false negatives.

-2. Describe the machine learning algorithm you would choose for building your predictive model and justify your selection.
-Consider factors such as the nature of the data, the complexity of the model, interpretability, and computational efficiency.

-3. Explain your approach for handling class imbalance in the dataset if it poses a problem.
-Discuss techniques such as oversampling the minority class

-4. Estimate the performance of your model using an appropriate sample, such as a cross-validated subset of the data or a hold-out test set.
-Present your results and explain your evaluation process.

-5. Detail your methodology by describing the modeling algorithm or method used and the reasons behind your choice, the features or data you found useful, any remaining questions, and potential next steps given more time.
-This may include refining the model, exploring additional features, or testing alternative algorithms.

 ## Dataset Description